 I think one definite advantage to having the fence attached to the chassis of the machine rather than either table is that the weight and position of the fence can have no effect upon the setting of either table.
 Depending upon how perfect the castings are for the jointer table supports, a little weight shift here and there can cause a table to slightly tilt or tip.

-finally there is one other place in which jointer fences get attached: to the far end of either the infeed or outfeed table.
+Finally there is one other place in which you will see jointer fences get attached: to the far end of either the infeed or outfeed table.
 This design is seen on most jointer-planer combo machines and is decidedly a drawback.
 Such fences, which are often aluminum extrusions come from a company called ‘flexomatic’, if you catch my drift.
-I’ll never buy another jointer planer machine again for the simple reason that their fence system is crappy.
+I’ll never buy another jointer planer machine again having this crappy fence support system.